Roffild/RoffildLibrary/README.md

 This library can be divided into interests:
 * common tasks (ArrayList, Log4MQL, ToIndicator, etc.);
 * experiments with AlgLib in machine learning;
-* using Apache Spark with Amazon Web Services (EC2 and EMR), when the capabilities of AlgLib ceased to be enough.
+* using Apache Spark with Amazon Web Services (EC2 and EMR), when the capabilities of AlgLib ceased to be enough;
+* using TensorFlow or PyTorch via [PythonDLL](https://roffild.com/PythonDLL.html).

 MQL5 is part of the trading platform MetaTrader 5 (MT5) for Forex, CFD and Futures.
 The version of MetaTrader 4 (MT4) with MQL4 is still used, but after the latest updates it is compatible with the MQL5 syntax.
 Officially, the version of MetaTrader 4 (MT4) is no longer supported, but for compatibility you can use ``` #property strict ``` at the beginning of the file.